Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This is one of the toughest challenges when cutting expenses that impact your employees’ morale, productivity, or skill development.
 A $1,000 training program might sound like a lot, but if it enables you to charge $125/hour instead of $100, it is well worth the investment.

-Similarly, expenses that improve employee morale and productivity - a good coffee machine, better software tools, new computers, etc. - should be a low priority on your chopping list.
+Similarly, expenses that improve employee morale and productivity - a good coffee machine, better software tools, new computers, etc. - should be a low priority on your shopping list.
 The medium-term impact of cutting them can be disastrous in a people-focused industry like ours.

 The agency world is small.
 Word travels around.
-If you skimp on the perks and switch to low quality tools, people will come to know.
+If you skimp on the perks and switch to low-quality tools, people will come to know.

 And that will have a big impact on your ability to attract top talent in the future.

-At a time when your agency’s growth depends on offering in-demand high tech and creative services, you must safeguard your employer brand at all costs.
+At a time when your agency’s growth depends on offering in-demand high-tech and creative services, you must safeguard your employer brand at all costs.